 Private individuals who before retirement age stop working and take up self-employment, move abroad, interrupt their career to have children, start studying or continue their education or no longer work outside the house can open an account and custody account with the Tellco Vested Benefits Foundation.

 The Tellco Vested Benefits Foundation makes it possible for you to invest your vested benefits safely and profitably, either in the long term or temporarily.
 You can benefit from preferential interest rates without having to accept any investment risks.
 Naturally you can also use your assets or part thereof to finance owner-occupied residential property.
-In addition, you benefit from attractive tax conditions.
+In addition, you benefit from attractive tax conditions in the case of a payout when domiciled abroad.
 In the event of insolvency, vested benefits up to the amount of CHF 100,000 are considered to be privileged assets and are allocated to Class 2 in the schedule of claims.

 In addition to the account solution, the Tellco Vested Benefits Foundation also gives you the option of investing your vested benefits in securities.
-The vested benefits may only be invested in collective investment schemes licensed for sale in Switzerland by the Swiss Financial Market Supervisory Authority (FINMA) that are subject to supervision by FINMA itself or were established by Swiss investment foundations.
+The vested benefits may only be invested in collective investment schemes licensed for sale in Switzerland by the Swiss Financial Market Supervisory Authority (FINMA).

 Are your vested benefits subject to withholding tax?
 How can this tax be optimised?
 And what part of the funds can be withdrawn, and when?
 We know the answers to all these questions and would be happy to help you further.
 Take advantage of the comprehensive and efficient transaction services offered by the Tellco Vested Benefits Foundation.

-In Switzerland, you can request the cash payment of your vested benefits without qualification for a number of reasons.
+There are various prerequisites in the Swiss pension system under which you may have your vested benefits paid out (early on) as a lump sum.
 These include taking up self-employment, the purchase of owner-occupied residential property, moving to another country or reaching retirement age.

 We would be happy to provide you with information on these and other situations in which you are entitled to withdraw your vested benefits.
 We can also help you if you are returning to working life and wish to transfer your vested benefits to the pension fund of your new employer, or if you should prefer a different vested benefits institution, for whatever reasons.